Frequently asked questions:

 I have heard from some Foundations students that they didn't fully understand the Basics classes until they finished the first half of Foundations.
 It's anecdotal; take from that what you will.
 I did design Foundations to fill the holes I saw in the Basics system.
 Personally, I think of Foundations as the pre-quel to Basics.

-Can I take Foundations and Basics at the same time?
+Can I take Foundations and other Workshop classes at the same time?

 Can I purchase just one of the weekly lessons from Marker Painting Foundations?
 I saw the _____ project and I'd love to take just that class!